Vidhi-P05/Verdentia/README.md

-# Plant Species Detection Web Application
+# Verdentia - Plant Species Detection Web Application

 A Flask-based web application that uses AI/ML to identify plant species from uploaded images.
 The application supports multiple image uploads and provides detailed species identification with confidence scores and alternative predictions.